Clustering-Project/wine_quality_project/README.md

 - Create regression model

 ## Acquisition:
-- I registered an account at data.world and downloaded the wine-quality dataset into a csv.
+- Registered an account at data.world and downloaded the wine-quality dataset into a csv.
-- I used pandas to read in the csv file onto a jupyter notebook.
+- Used pandas to read in the csv file onto a jupyter notebook.

 ## Preparation:
-- replaced blank spaces with underscores for columns.
+- Replaced blank spaces with underscores for columns.

 ## Exploration & pre-processing:
 - Made visuals and used stats to understand which features had a significant correlation, relationship with the target variable.
-- I used top 2 features (alcohol, density) to create cluster
+- Used top 2 features (alcohol, density) to create cluster

 ## Modeling:
 - Created a regression model to predict quality of wine.